 The rates for Loudoun and Prince William counties are those that exist in the town of Leesburg.
 This is done to simplify the rates that differ throughout these counties according to the city or town of residency.

-In the District of Columbia, Virginia, and Maryland jurisdictions, billing is quarterly.
+In Virginia and Maryland jurisdictions, billing is quarterly, while the District of Columbia bills monthly.

 TABLE 18 WATER AND SEWERAGE USER CHARGES (RESIDENTIAL)